jpasqua/JAWS/README.md

 * **Important**: There is a setting which tells *JAWS* whether a local display is attached.
 It is `false` by default which means that even if you connect a display, it won't show anything until you change the setting.
 The easiest way to do this is to modify the default value of `hasGUI` from `false` to `true` in `JAWSSettings.h`.
 * `HWConfig.h` is not checked into github - you must create it based on the provided template.
 Only the template (`HWConfigTemplate.h`) is checked in.

-#### Additional Sensors
+#### Sensors

+*JAWS* has a primary sensor and an optional extra sensor.
+You specify which primary sensor you are using and whether you have an extra sensor in `HWConfig.h`.

 *JAWS* normally takes all of its readings (temperature, humidity, and barometric pressure) from a single BME280 sensor.
+The PCB mentioned above accommodates a BME280.
+However, some people may prefer (or happen to have) a DHT22 sensor. *JAWS* allow either to be used as its primary sensor, though the DHT22 does not support barometer readings.
+Therefore when using a DHT22 pressure and relative pressure readings will not be shown in the Web UI, sent to Blynk, or displayed in the (optional) GUI.

+You choose your primary sensor in `HWConfig.h`.
+If you wish to use the BME280, set `DHT22_PIN` to `-1`.
+To use the DHT22 instead fo the BME280, set `DHT22_PIN` to the actual pin that you are using.

-These sensors have taken some heat (no pun intended) for yielding inaccurate / inconsistent temperature readings.
+The BME280 sensors have taken some heat (no pun intended) for yielding inaccurate / inconsistent temperature readings.
 You may wish to use a sensor designed for temperature such as the [DS18B20](https://www.adafruit.com/product/374).
 If you add one of these sensors, you'll need to enable it in `HWConfig.h` file.
 You'll see a line that designates which pin the DS18B20 sensor is connected to.
 If the pin is set to `-1`, then *JAWS* assumes no additional sensor is attached.
 If it is not `-1` then *JAWS* will access the DS18B20 using that pin.
-It will use the temperature value from the DS18B20 in place of the reading from the BME280.
+It will use the temperature value from the DS18B20 in place of the reading from the BME280 (or the DHT22 if you're using that in place of the BME280).

 ### 3D Model
 The original housing for this project as well as some others are available on thingiverse.
 Here is a sampling: